sachinrj19/terraform/README.md

-# terrafrom
+# Terraform
-This is my personal hands-on repo to pratice terraform
+This is my hands-on repo to practice Terraform